Pokemon Tokyo Experiences And Attractions (2026 Guide For Pokemon Fans!)

 There are so many Pokémon centers in Tokyo!
 Five of them, to be precise.
 Which is mind boggling to me, because we don’t have a single on here in the UK.
 Tokyo has more Pokemon centers than any other city in the world, so if it’s Pokemon shopping you’re looking for, this is the place to be.

-🛍You can get my Ultimate Guide to Pokémon Center Tokyo and Free Shopping Checklist for Families
+🛍You can get my Ultimate Guide to Pokémon Center Tokyo and Free Shopping Checklist for Families.
+I recommend reading this and downloading the free Pokemon shopping checklist before you visit your first Pokemon Center!

 Each of these Tokyo Pokémon Centers have their own unique look and feel, and each has their own unique Pokémon character statues as well as unique merchandise.
 If you love Pokémon then you really should try to visit all five.